vitejs/vite/CONTRIBUTING.md

 - No need to worry about code style as long as you have installed the dev dependencies.
 Modified files are automatically formatted with Prettier on commit (by invoking [Git Hooks](https://git-scm.com/docs/githooks) via [simple-git-hooks](https://github.com/toplenboren/simple-git-hooks)).

-- PR title must follow the [commit message convention](./.github/commit-convention.md) so that changelogs can be automatically generated.
+- PR title and commit messages must follow the [commit message convention](./.github/commit-convention.md) so that changelogs can be automatically generated.
+Commit messages are automatically validated before commit (by invoking [Git Hooks](https://git-scm.com/docs/githooks) via [simple-git-hooks](https://github.com/toplenboren/simple-git-hooks)).

 ## Maintenance Guidelines